Most people panic when they see that the dish they want to order at a restaurant or any other outlet contains “lard”.

 - As a spread: Some people like to use lard in the same way as they would use butter.
 In many fine diners, lard is provided as a spread with bread.

 - An ally to cast iron: When finished cooking with cast iron, they must be seasoned.
 With lard, one can simply rub the pan down, wipe it clean, and they are ready to be used again.

 - Trans fat replacement: Homemade lard is trans-fat-free.
 Its smoky, unctuous flavor is the secret ingredient in some of the best pie crusts and baked goods, and it can be used to fry eggs, baste chickens, and confit chickens or ducks.

 - Vitamin D: A tablespoon of lard from pasture-raised pigs has about 1,000 IU of vitamin D, and by comparison, 1 tablespoon of butter has 9 IU of vitamin D, while the same amount of olive oil has none.
 Lard is one of the highest dietary sources of vitamin D, and about 42% of U.S. adults have been found deficient in this vitamin [*].

 Lard sold in bulk at room temperature in grocery stores may have undergone a hydrogenation process.
 This means that the product will have a longer shelf-life, but it would have trans fats and less vitamin D.

-However, other than grocery stores, it is better that one heads to the local farmer’s market or contact people who raise pigs in their farms.
-In the internet age, lard can be ordered online straight from the farms or ranches, one such being USWM, where quality lard is being sold online of various types such as pork lard, pork leaf lard and mangalitsa pork lard, and is healthy for the body.
+However, other than grocery stores, it is better that one head to the local farmer’s market or contact people who raise pigs in their farms.
+In the internet age, lard can be ordered online straight from the farms or ranches, one such being USWM, where quality lard is being sold online of various types such as pork lard, pork leaf lard, and mangalitsa pork lard, and is healthy for the body.

 Bottom line: should we be eating lard?